-- 1.3 This document sets out information in relation to the development and planning of Knowsley, including statistics for development completed across a range of uses, the availability of land for development, and the Council's performance in preparing plans and determining planning applications. - 1.4 The indicators reported here continue to be drawn from the Knowsley Local Plan Monitoring Framework published in 2013, although in line with changes introduced in the three previous reports we have no longer attempted to cover the full range of indicators set out in the Monitoring Framework. - 1.5 Appendix B provides a guide as to how the indicators we are now using relate to those presented before 2016.
+- 1.3 This report sets out information in relation to the development and planning of Knowsley, including statistics for development completed across a range of uses, the availability of land for development, and the Council's performance in preparing plans and determining planning applications. - 1.4 The indicators reported here continue to be drawn from the Knowsley Local Plan Monitoring Framework published in 2013, although in line with changes introduced in more recent reports, we have no longer attempted to cover the full range of indicators set out in the Monitoring Framework2. - 1.5 Appendix B provides a guide as to how the indicators we are now using relate to those presented before 2016.